 Directions to Good Samaritan Society-Idaho Falls Village, 840 E. Elva

-The first meeting of the month is either an educational presentation, workshop, or excursion to a nearby site for taking pictures.
+The second meeting of the month is either an educational presentation, workshop, or excursion to a nearby site for taking pictures.
 It is always good to bring your camera and tripod to these meetings.
 The educational presentations often introduce us to new ways to enhance our photographs using computer software.
 EIPS members also enjoy taking still-life pictures and experimenting with light.
 Many of the workshops involve staging objects and taking pictures at the meeting site.

 For the excursions, we sometimes meet at the site; but other times we leave from Good Samaritan promptly at 7:45 and go in carpools to the selected site.
-The choice of activity for the first meeting of the month often depends on the weather!Excursion and Workshop Topics
+The choice of activity for the second meeting of the month often depends on the weather!Excursion and Workshop Topics

 Exhibiting our pictures is another major activity of the EIPS.
-We participate in the summertime monthly Gallery Walk sponsored by the Idaho Falls Art Council.
+We have participated in the summertime monthly Gallery Walk sponsored by the Idaho Falls Art Council.
 We have displayed our photos at other public sites such as the College of Eastern Idaho.
 We conduct an annual exposition or show in the fall.
 The shows have been judged by professional photographers.Exhibit Opportunities

 The club also hosts field trips from time to time, on weekends or other times when members are able to gather and travel a bit further for picture-taking.Field Trips